 I feel sorry for Gary Daniels.
 He should have been a mainstream movie star.
 He could easily have played James Bond.
 This article consists of archived web-pages from his very old web-site, which was memorable for how he advertised himself as a personal trainer.

-His latest effort is White Tiger, in which he plays a DEA agent in Seattle.
-His character’s partner is killed during a drug bust, so he must infiltrate the Chinese underworld and settle the score.
 Daniels has achieved physique through a lifetime of hard work and listening closely to his teachers.
-Just what he has learned?
-Well, he hits the iron with three days-on, one-day-off split, hitting two body parts a day.
+Just what has he learned?
+Well, he hits the iron with three-days-on, one-day-off split, hitting two body parts a day.
 He also spins a stationary bike four days a week in the morning and abuses a heavy back four evenings weekly.

 He tries to eat every three hours – seven ounces of carbs, 4-5 of protein and unlimited steamed veggies.
 He washes his meals down with only water or herbal tea, and his last meal of the day is a salad.